 - Exit the editor and reboot the computer.

 Your Administrator account should be active now.
 You can turn it off by deleting the value you created.
 However, if neither of the fixes worked, try modifying a few security policies on your PC as explained in the next method.

 You can use the tool to modify and reset users’ accounts on your device.
-You can as well use it to repair a disabled Administrator account on Windows 10.
+You can also use it to repair a disabled Administrator account on Windows 10.

 See the steps here:

-- Press the Windows key + R simultaneously to open the Run dialog box.
+- Press the Windows key + R shortcut to open the Run dialog box.

-- Type “gpedit.msc” (no quotes) in the text field and click OK to start thr Group Policy Editor.
+- Type “gpedit.msc” (no quotes) into the text field and click OK to start the Group Policy Editor.

 - Under this tab, double-click on Security Options.